alemar11/ios-watchos-tvos-macos-resources/README.md

 * [VBPiledView](https://github.com/v-braun/VBPiledView) - Simple and beautiful stacked UIView to use as a replacement for an UITableView, UIImageView or as a menu.
 * [VHUD](https://github.com/xxxAIRINxxx/VHUD)
 * [VideoThumbView](https://github.com/toygar/VideoThumbView) - Video Thumb ScrollView.
+* [Viewer](https://github.com/bakkenbaeck/Viewer) - Image viewer (or Lightbox) with support for local and remote videos and images.
 * [Wallet](https://github.com/rshevchuk/Wallet) - Wallet is a library to manage cards and passes.
 * [WOWRibbonView](https://github.com/zhouhao27/WOWRibbonView) - Ribbon view for iOS in Swift 3.
 * [Workaholic](https://github.com/hemangshah/Workaholic) - A Github's like work contribution timeline.